coleifer/peewee/docs/peewee/api.rst

         .. warning::

-            * SQLite generally has a limit of 999 bound parameters for a query.
+            * SQLite version prior to 3.32.0 (2020-05-22) generally have a default limit of 999 bound variables for a query (32766 for SQLite versions after 3.32.0).
             * When a batch-size is provided it is **strongly recommended** that you wrap the call in a transaction or savepoint using :py:meth:`Database.atomic`.
 Otherwise an error in a batch mid-way